 Abdominal aortic aneurysm ("AAA"), a condition that can lead to death by massive internal bleeding in the event of a rupture in nearly 80 to 90% of cases, is characterised by an enlargement of the abdominal aorta so that the diameter is greater than three centimetres whereas the normal size is about two centimetres.

-&lt;sup>45 Merger Market - Operations carried out since 2015 in the field of mitral valve repair or replacement.
+45 Merger Market - Transactions completed since 2015 in the field of mitral valve repair or replacement.

 Source: Elsevier - Aortic aneurysm